Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/progress.md

     -   Original 3 low severity vulnerabilities from SDK 51 setup might still be present or new ones introduced with SDK 53; to be reviewed later.
 -   **Expo Go Preview with iPhone Hotspot:** Potential connectivity issues persist if using the same iPhone for hotspot and Expo Go preview.
 -   **Ngrok Tunneling:** Encountered `EPERM` errors with Ngrok when trying to use `--tunnel` with Expo CLI.
 Testing on local network is the current workaround.
--   **Vercel Deployment:** Needs to be updated with new OpenRouter environment variables and the latest code for `api-server`.
+-   **Vercel Deployment:** API server is deployed and manually tested.
+Full mobile app integration testing pending.

 ## Evolution of Project Decisions
 -   **2025-05-11:**
-    -   Switched AI provider from Google Gemini to OpenRouter to allow testing of various models.
+    -   Switched AI provider from Google Gemini to OpenRouter.
-    -   Updated `api-server` to use OpenAI SDK with OpenRouter.
+    -   Updated `api-server` to use OpenAI SDK with OpenRouter and "Thai Dating Guru" persona.
-    -   Configured new environment variables: `OPENROUTER_API_KEY`, `OPENROUTER_DEFAULT_MODEL`.
+    -   Configured `mistralai/mistral-small-24b-instruct-2501` as default model.
+    -   Resolved Tailwind CSS build issues.
+    -   Removed Playwright testing setup.
+    -   Manually tested API with `curl`.
 -   **2025-05-10 (Evening):**
-    -   Started Phase 2, Task 2.1 (Basic Chat UI).
-    -   Encountered significant issues upgrading `mobile-app` from Expo SDK 51 to SDK 53.
-    -   **Successfully resolved SDK 53 upgrade issues.**
-    -   **Integrated `react-native-safe-area-context`.**
-    -   **Decided to defer `react-native-gesture-handler` and `react-native-reanimated`.**
-    -   **Implemented core chat functionality (Tasks 2.2, 2.3, 2.4) with Gemini.**
+    -   Implemented core chat functionality (Tasks 2.2, 2.3, 2.4) with Gemini.
+    -   Successfully resolved SDK 53 upgrade issues for `mobile-app`.
 -   **2025-05-10 (Morning - Afternoon):**
-    -   Created `api-server` with Next.js v15.3.2.
-    -   Configured ESLint/Prettier for both projects.
-    -   Completed Phase 0 setup.
-    -   Completed Phase 1 (Backend API Proxy for Gemini).
+    -   Completed Phase 0 (Setup) and Phase 1 (Backend API Proxy for Gemini).
 -   **2025-05-09:**
     -   Project initiated.
-    -   Initial scaffolding and vulnerability issues with `mobile-app`.